ilariacriv/ImmigrationPlatform/README.md

 # Project Description

 The Immigration Platform is a web application designed to improve immigrants' understanding of the system in Norway.
 This project is part of a PhD project at NTNU and aims to provide valuable information and resources to immigrants.
-The platform includes features such as multilingual support, navigation, and content about the immigration process.
+The platform consists in an informational website that includes features such as multilingual support, navigation, and content about the immigration process.
+The content is currently work in progress.

 ## Features